1 9 6 9 – 1 9 7 3 (UK)

 Within six months of its launch, London Weekend Television was the grateful recipient of a new sitcom from seasoned writers, Ronald Wolfe and Ronald Chesney (who had been responsible for The Rag Trade).

-The cheerfully lowbrow workplace sitcom which aired on Saturday nights was originally rejected by the BBC and was set in the (fictitious) Home Counties-based Luxton and District Traction Company, ruled over by the petty-minded Hitler-esque Inspector Blake (Stephen Lewis).
+The cheerfully lowbrow workplace sitcom which debuted on Friday 28 February 1969 had been rejected by the BBC and was set in the (fictitious) Home Counties-based Luxton and District Traction Company, ruled over by the petty-minded Hitler-esque Inspector Blake (Stephen Lewis).

-Also in the house were his plain sister Olive (Anna Karen – a former stripper) – who looked like she had fought a life-long battle against beauty treatment – and his brother-in-law, Arthur (Michael Robbins) who spent all of his time reading the paper and avoiding having sex with Olive.
+Also in the house were his plain sister Olive (Anna Karen – a former stripper) – who looked like she had fought a life-long battle against beauty treatment and had a permanent cough and a drooping fag – and his miserable, carping brother-in-law, Arthur (Michael Robbins) who spent all of his time reading the paper and avoiding having sex with Olive.

 Arthur originally worked as a hospital porter in the city hospital but changed job and worked as a booking clerk for British Rail.